TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Methodology

 \subsection{Tool Maker}

-Recent studies have shown that LLMs have the capability of synthesizing relevant tools by understanding the problem context and creating solutions based on the crafted tools~\cite{schick2023toolformer,DBLP:conf/iclr/Cai00CZ24,DBLP:what_are_tools}.
-Motivated by this, we train another specialized LLM $\mathcal{M}$ as a \textit{tool maker}, which takes as input the reformatted table $\mathcal{T}'$ and the query $Q$ to generate a set of candidate tools $S$ and develops a reasoning plan $R$ that details the high-level reasoning steps, as follows.
+Recent studies have shown that LLMs have the capability of synthesizing relevant tools by understanding the problem context and creating solutions based on the crafted tools~\cite{schick2023toolformer,DBLP:conf/iclr/Cai00CZ24,DBLP:toolsurvey}.
+Motivated by this, we train another specialized LLM $\mathcal{M}$ as a \textit{tool maker}, which takes as input the reformatted table $\mathcal{T}'$ and the query $Q$ to generate a set of candidate tools $S$ and develops a reasoning plan $R$ that details the high-level reasoning steps: $S, R = \mathcal{M}(\mathcal{T'}, Q).$ The tool set $S = \{ s_1, \cdots, s_n \}$ consists of $n$ specialized tools, where each tool $s_i$ is a Python function that performs table operations (\textit{e.g.}, \texttt{get\_column\_by\_name}), numerical reasoning (\textit{e.g.}, \texttt{average}, \texttt{argmax}), or higher-level functions (\textit{e.g.}, \texttt{linear\_regression}).
+These automated tools are essential to handle reasoning tasks that textual-based LLMs cannot address effectively.